 How do you catch it?

-.
-It's a hardy little bug that can live in the environment for up to four weeks.
-The virus can live in an infected person's stool for two weeks or more.
+Norovirus is highly contagious.
+It’s a hardy little bug that can live in the environment for up to four weeks.
+The virus can live in an infected person’s stool for two weeks or more.

 People who come into contact with a surface a patient has touched or clothes they’ve worn can get sick.
 You can also get sick eating any food a person with the virus has touched.
 Food commonly involved in outbreaks includes shellfish, leafy greens and fresh fruit.

 Any food served raw or handled by an infected person after being cooked can get contaminated.
 Food can also be easily contaminated if it has been sitting out for hours, such as on a buffet.

 People who have norovirus are most contagious when they are sick but can still transfer the virus even three days after they have recovered from the worst of the symptoms.

 There is no medicine or vaccine to specifically treat norovirus, but most people recover fully without treatment.
 (There is a vaccine in the early testing stages.)

 Since this is a virus, antibiotics won’t cut it; they work only on bacterial infections.

 Someone with norovirus has only one option, and that’s hydration therapy.
 People who vomit frequently or have diarrhea need to replace the liquids they lose.
 Sports drinks can help with mild dehydration, but water is best.
 You can also buy oral rehydration fluids over the counter at most drug and grocery stores.